 A Separation Agreement is a contract between you and your spouse.
 It can address child custody, child support, property division and alimony.
 A separation agreement is a good idea because no matter how much you and your spouse may seem to agree right now, things may change.
 Having it in writing protects you both.
 A Separation Agreement can be enforced by the Court.

 There is no form Separation Agreement that will work for everyone.
 The Agreement must be tailored to the specific case.
-Your separation agreement may be as simple as a document that provides that what is yours is yours and what is his is his.
+Your separation agreement may be as simple as a document that designates which spouse gets which assets and debts.
 However, a separation agreement can become fairly complex if you are having to divide retirement accounts, businesses or other property.
 A separation agreement can also minimize conflict when it comes to raising and supporting your children.

 Irvine Law Firm offers several options.
 We are glad to prepare the following documents for you.
 We will email with you to get the necessary information and then email you a completed document, ready for signing and guaranteed to be valid in North Carolina.
 We will include instructions for document execution, filing and storage.